piazzai/jekyll-nagymaros/README.md

 ## Installation

 The theme can be installed as usual by cloning this repository and editing the files.
-However, it is far more convenient to install it as a gem, in which case all the files you do not want or need to customize remain hidden from view, but will still be read and processed during Jekyll build.
+However, it is far more convenient to install it as a gem, in which case all the files you do not want or need to customize remain hidden from view, but will still be read and processed during build.

 If you choose to install the theme as a gem, you should create a Jekyll website including these files: